-Definition/Meaning: It is a collection of core, commutator, and brushes.
+The collection of core, commutator, and brushes is considered as an Armature.
 In this, the winding is placed in the slots which are teeth type.
 It can be either used as a stationary part or as a rotating part.
 It is used as a rotating part in DC type machines I,e the motor and the generator.
 Similarly, it is used as a stationary part for ac type machines I,e in synchronous and induction type motors.
 Compared to the rotating type, a stationary type has more advantages.
 A stationary type is more efficient than a rotating type.
 The diagram of the armature is shown in the figure below.

 The commutator is used for the collection of current from the winding and these commutator segments are connected to the brushes by some adjustable springs.
 The brushes collect the current from the commutator segments and deliver the power obtained to the load.